d-velop/grafana-odata-datasource/DEVELOPING.md

 # Start Developing
 This plugin is a data source backend plugin.
-It consists of both frontend and backend components.
+It uses [Grafana Plugin Tools](https://grafana.github.io/plugin-tools/) and consists of both backend and frontend components.

 ## Prerequisites
 For this project to work you need [Node.js](https://nodejs.org/en/) and [Go](https://go.dev) installed.